yusufshalaby/invo-shortest-path/README.md

 Code for the paper "An Inverse Optimization Approach to Measuring Pathway Concordance", submitted to Management Science.

 The inverse shortest path problem recovers the arc costs of a graph using known shortest paths.
 We extend this framework by allowing for supplementary 'good' and 'bad' pathways in our data.
-The output costs minimize the costs of the good pathways while maximizing the costs of the bad pathways.
+The output costs minimize the total costs of the good pathways while maximizing the total costs of the bad pathways.
 We also offer two metrics for evaluating the 'goodness' of out-of-sample pathways.

 The code was used in the paper to model the clinical care network for a cohort of colon cancer patients, where clinical guidelines are used to create shortest paths, and